Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Beyond Additive Costs: Symmetric Plus Additive ( )

 In this section we present a tool for bounding the number of critical values in instances with \GS\ or \Ultra\ rewards and \SPA\ costs.

-We begin with an algorithm that computes the agent's demand for a monotone reward function $f$ (not necessarily \Ultra) and a \SPA\ cost function $c = g + p$, given as Algorithm~\ref{alg:demand-spa}.
+We begin with an algorithm that computes the agent's best response for a monotone reward function $f$ (not necessarily \Ultra) and a \SPA\ cost function $c = g + p$, given as Algorithm~\ref{alg:demand-spa}.
 In every iteration $i$ (see step~\ref{st:alg-demand-spa-i}), the algorithm selects a set that is a best response of size at most $i$.